University of Navarra (TECNUN) - February 2026

 Sending/Retrieving files from a remote VSCode

-If you want to download files from your VSCode instance in Vast.ai you can right click on them and click on Download.
-Howerver, this won’t work for directories.
-The work around is to first compress the directory into a .zip
+If you want to download files from your VSCode instance in Vast.ai, you can right-click on them and click on Download.
+However, this won’t work for directories.
+The workaround is to first compress the directory into a .zip file and then download that file individually.
+Let’s see how to do this with the terminal:

-# Follow this syntaxt
+# Follow this syntax

-zip -r <NAME-FOR-YOUR-ZIP-FILE>zip path/to/directory/to/compres
+zip -r <NAME-FOR-YOUR-ZIP-FILE>.zip path/to/directory/to/compress

 # you want to compress its content into a `myapp_backup.zip`, do: